mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 54 - Anchor Boats/readme.md

 # Detection

-Using some [mutation testing](https://en.wikipedia.org/wiki/Mutation_testing) variants we can remove the dead code and see it test fails.
+Using some [mutation testing](https://en.wikipedia.org/wiki/Mutation_testing) variants we can remove the dead code and see if test fails.

 We need to have good coverage to rely on this solution.